 ...and my Gold Filigree Bedlah.

-The second bra base you can buy is a Lilyette brand Strapless Bra with Adjustable Straps distributed by Maidenform, Inc. The cups are not nearly as stiff as the Fruit of the Loom $10 special, and this bra base can cost as much as $50 at Macy's when not on sale.
+Fortunately, strapless bras are always on the market, and due to the nature of holding up "the girls" without support from above, the cups of strapless bras have to be sufficient to do the job.
+I have used the Lilyette brand Strapless Bra with Adjustable Straps distributed by Maidenform, Inc. The cups are not nearly as stiff as the Fruit of the Loom $10 special, and this bra base can cost as much as $50 at Macy's when not on sale.
 One really nice thing about it though is that the side straps are each made up of two strips of 3" wide heavy duty elastic bands.
 When using this base, I tend to use the existing side straps instead of replacing them.
 They're very comfy.
-I recommend less heavy beading on these cups than say my Gold Filigree or Silver Lotus examples.
+I recommend less heavy beading on these cups than say my Gold Filigree or Silver Lotus examples, unless you also reinforce them with a bit of interfacing.

 Here's a pictures of my Burgundy Velvet with Gold which I made with this type of base.
 The bra straps cross in the back and attach to the inside of the cup with hook and bars.